microsoft/data-factory-testing-framework/README.md

         next(activities)
     ```

-> See Examples folder for more samples
+> See the Examples folder for more samples

 ## Registering missing expression functions